-- College Link Program: Students in 11th and 12th grade who meet the requirements have the opportunity to participate in our College Link Program allowing students to take UNM classes for dual credit.
-Students in CL are required to schedule a minimum of one 4 hour CL Advisory session per week these are held Mondays and Wednesdays from 8 am -12 noon and from 1 pm to 4 pm.
-See "College Link" section for more information.
-College Link students must have a 3.0 GPA and have off-campus lunch privileges; attendance at study hall, enrichment class, Friday tutoring or additional advisory blocks may be required if a student falls behind. - Early College Program: Students in 9th through 12th grade who meet the GPA requirement of 2.0 and have an adviser's recommendation have the opportunity to participate in our Early College Program, allowing students to take UNM elective classes for dual credit. - Internship Program: Students in 9th through 12th grade gain real word experience and credit through our Career Pathway Program.
+- College Link Program: Students in 11th and 12th grade who meet the requirements have the opportunity to participate in our College Link Program allowing students to take core UNM classes for dual credit.
+Students in CL are required to schedule a minimum of one 4 hour CL Advisory session per week these are held Mondays and Wednesdays from 8 am -12 noon as well as to attend CCP3, CCP4, and Enrichment classes on Tuesday and Thursday mornings per their individualized schedule.
+College Link students must have a 3.0 GPA.
+CL student attendance at study hall, Enrichment class, Friday tutoring or additional advisory or SSL blocks may be required. - Early College Program: Students in 9th through 12th grade who meet the GPA requirement of 2.0 and have an adviser's recommendation have the opportunity to participate in our Early College Program, allowing students to take UNM elective classes for dual credit. - Internship Program: Students in 9th through 12th grade gain real word experience and credit through our Career Pathway Program.
 Students follow a career choice pathway of classes, internship and/or volunteer hours to gain the experience and build hire ability in a field of choice. - STEM+Arts Institute: Our STEM+Arts Institute classes are optional and are scheduled on students' enrichment programming days by sign up only.
 These classes are offered for exploratory experience in different areas of science, technology, engineering, math and the arts.
 Class dates/times vary throughout the year and are posted in the monthly newsletter as they become available.
 Lab fees are applicable. - Alternative Schedules: These must be requested in writing and approved by the Director and will only be granted with permission from the student's advisor to ensure plans for academic success.
 This includes extended travel, illness and sports.
 Please see your adviser to discuss a need for alternative scheduling.